lorenzo-stoakes/linux-vm-notes/README.md

 4. [Out of Memory Killer][oom] - Discussion about overcommit and how the OOM killer selects and kills victims.

-5. [A Process Memory Autopsy][autopsy] - Examining the memory allocation performed by the kernel for a simple userland application. __WORK IN PROGRESS__
+5. [Process Autopsy][autopsy] - Examining the memory allocation performed by the kernel for a simple userland application. __WORK IN PROGRESS__

 ### Function Cheat Sheets